pencels/pencels.github.io/_posts/2023-08-30-graph-algorithms-detecting-cycles.md

 **Space complexity** is a similar concept to the time complexity.
 It is an estimate of how much space the algorithm will use to complete its task, as a function of the input size.

-For both implementations, we use a stack (either the runtime stack or our own) to hold at nodes in the graph.
+For both implementations, we use a stack (either the runtime stack or our own) to hold nodes in the graph.
 In the worst case, we may hold _all_ nodes in the graph.
 So our space complexity is:

 $$ O(V) $$